NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaSampling.rst

 Forward Propagation Methods
 ***************************

 The forward propagation analysis provides probabilistic understanding of output variables by producing sample realizations and statistical moments (mean, standard deviation, skewness, and kurtosis).
+Currently four sampling methods are available:

+1. **Monte Carlo Sampling (MCS)**
+2. **Latin Hypercube Sampling (LHS)**

-Currently five sampling methods are available: Monte Carlo Sampling (MCS), Latin Hypercube Sampling (LHS), Importance Sampling (IS), and sampling based on surrogate models, including Gaussian Process Regression (GPR) and Polynomial Chaos Expansion (PCE).
+and sampling based on surrogate models, including:

+3. **Gaussian Process Regression (GPR)**
+4. **Polynomial Chaos Expansion (PCE)**

 Depending on the option selected, the user must specify the appropriate input parameters.
 For instance, for MCS, the number of samples specifies the number of simulations to be performed, and providing a random seed allows the user to reproduce the sampling results multiple times.
-The user selects the sampling method from the dropdown ``Methods`` menu.
+The user selects the sampling method from the dropdown ``Dakota Method Category`` menu.
 Additional information regarding sampling techniques offered in Dakota can be found `here <https://dakota.sandia.gov//sites/default/files/docs/6.9/html-ref/method-sampling.html>`_.

 Monte Carlo Sampling (MCS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^